Outdoor Socket Installation Cost

 IP stands for Ingress Protection.
 It is a measure of how waterproof and dustproof a socket is.
 In essence, it tells you how likely it is that the socket will be damaged.
 An IP rating should be two numbers and may have an extra letter on the end.
 E.g. IP24 or IP56K.

 The first number tells you how resistant the item is to solid particles.
 So, how good it is at preventing the entry of dust, sand, dirt.
-The numbers range between 0-6.
-Zero means there is no protection.
-Six means that nothing at all can enter.
+The numbers range between 0 and 6.
+0 means there is no protection.
+6 means that nothing at all can enter.

 The second number tells you about the resistance to water.
-The numbers range from 0-9.
-The protections are cumulative up to 6.
-After this, they indicate separate tests so would be listed separately.
-A rating of zero means it has no resistance to water.
+The numbers range from 0 to 9.
+A rating of 0 means an item has no resistance to water, while higher numbers indicate greater protection levels.

 Six means it can resist powerful jets of water sprayed at it.
-Ratings 7 and 8 are about immersion in water so are not likely to apply to an outside electrical box.
-9K is given to show that an electrical device is resistant to a high-temperature water jet, so you may see this on an outside plug.
+Ratings 7 and 8 are about immersion in water, so they are not likely to apply to an outside electrical box.
+9K is given to show that an electrical device is resistant to a high-temperature water jet.

 Removing an Outside Socket